steveseguin/social_stream/README.md

 ![image](https://user-images.githubusercontent.com/2575698/142855585-45c11625-c01c-4cc0-bfe0-cde4aed5fc44.png)

-A good resolution for the overlay is either 1280x222 or 1920x220; you can specify this in the OBS browser source.
+A good resolution for the overlay is either 1280x600 or 1920x600; you can specify this in the OBS browser source.
 You can edit the style of the overlay using the OBS CSS style input text box.
+The chat overlay will appear 50-px from the bottom currently, but the height of the chat window can be quite tall; to avoid the name of the overlay being cropped, just make sure you give it enough room.

 ![image](https://user-images.githubusercontent.com/2575698/142855680-74f6055d-7b79-4e9a-ae7d-909c7f677a24.png)